 - If you find any exposed butter when rolling out the pastry to fold, just sprinkle some flour on the exposed area then smooth over the area with the rolling pin.

-- The process of making this puff pastry will require you to roll out the pastry multiple times between refrigeration.
-When you remove the dough from the fridge, before you roll it out make sure the dough is not too hard.
-If the dough is too hard then allow to rest at room temperature for a few minutes to slightly soften.
-Before you roll out the dough, you want the dough to be firm but pliable.
-If the dough is too hard, it may start to crack when rolling it out.
+- The process of making this puff pastry will require you to roll out the dough multiple times between refrigeration.
+When you remove the dough from the fridge, ensure it is not too firm before you roll it out.
+If the dough is too firm then allow to rest at room temperature for a few minutes to slightly soften.
+You want the dough to be firm but pliable.
+If the dough is too firm, it may start to crack when rolling it out.

-- If at any point your pastry starts to get too soft when rolling it out, return it to the fridge immediately until it firms up.
+- If at any point your pastry starts to become too soft when rolling it out, return it to the fridge immediately until it becomes firmer.
 You don’t want your butter to melt and ruin your layers.

 Storage

-This puff pastry can be stored in the fridge for a few days but can be frozen for up to 3 months.
+This puff pastry can be stored in the fridge for a few days and can be stored in the freezer for up to 3 months.
 Remove from the freezer and allow to thaw in the fridge for 12 hours before use.
 Once thawed do not refreeze.

 - Chicken Chorizo and Chilli Pizza